Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Replace the genuine track 1 by hacked one, run it with a Neo Geo CD SD loader because it is the fastest route from hacking to real hardware for testing.
 Enjoy your bloody version.

+## Click on image to see bloody actio, Neo Geo CD version
 [ ![Click to see gameplay](/Monkey.jpg)](https://www.youtube.com/watch?v=lhKzlUg3lMo)

 First time I'm happy to see this little juggling fucker...